 Have a look at the link above.
 This is the home of the Vikings Kayak Club.
 They open the sluice at weekends to create white water

-7. Over this bridge onto the next island where the bandstand is & then we take the right hand path & bridge over to the south side.
+7. Cross over this bridge onto the next island where the bandstand is & then we take the right hand path & bridge over to the south side.

 ….& now it’s a case of following the path on this side…

 8. Further along here we started stalking a heron (no long lens though unfortunately).
 If you look closely though you can see his head poking out (we were 6 feet away)…

 …& then off he went…

 …& then right & follow the footpath over a disused railway line into a grass field

 10. Our path now heads diagonally towards 10 o’clock towards the next footbridge…

 11. The path now cuts alongside a lake where we saw a Kingfisher & then turns right up a hill to another bridge with the marina on the left.
 Here we encountered a problem…